IBM/airexit/README.md

 ```

-## 2. Package Smart Contract
+## 3. Package Smart Contract

 We'll interact with VSCode via a graphic interface.
-If you're running on Linux or a headless operating system, or would prefer to manage the network manually via shell scripts, please skip ahead to the section labelled "Local Scripts".
+If you're running on Linux or a headless operating system, or would prefer to manage the network manually via shell scripts, please skip ahead to the section labelled "Deploy Blockchain Ledger" [section](#4-deploy-blockchain-ledger)

 These smart contracts are written in Golang, so the source code for the smart contracts will need to be copied to the src folder in your `GOPATH`.
 This can be done like so.
 ```
-mkdir $GOPATH/src/github.com/airexit
+mkdir -p $GOPATH/src/github.com/airexit
 cp chaincode/*go $GOPATH/src/github.com/airexit/
 ```